 After graduating from Pennsylvania University and earning two degrees in economics and physics, Musk moved to Francisco.
 The plan was to enroll at Stanford University and pursue a Doctor of Philosophy in Material Science.
 However, he took a different path a mere two days into joining the university.

 Netscape was already online with a valuation of almost $3 billion USD.
 Musk knew about the great potential that the internet had.
 What’s more, he could see that all the companies investing in this sector were about to reap massive returns.
 It’s no surprise that Elon Musk wanted a slice of the pie.
 This is exactly why he dropped out of Stanford and cofounded his first digital company.

 As the story goes, Musk didn’t have any idea what type of online company he should create.
 All he knew was that it should be an online venture.
 He had spent the summer before that doing an internship in one of the tech companies in Silicon Valley.
 That’s when he recalled a messy pitch from a sales representative of YellowPages.
 It was a pitch about online listing for printed books.

 While the rep was just doing his job, Musk recognized an opportunity.
 He recognized the ease of using web directories online.
 This would bring people great value online.
 Drawing on this idea, he partnered with Kimbal, his brother to find ways to utilize this opportunity.
 Kimbal joined Musk in California as a co-founder of the business venture.

 The first step in the venture was buying a local business directory.
-Musk did that with a few hundred dollars.
+Elon Musk did that with a few hundred dollars.
 Thereafter, he needed access to a digital mapping program.
 He negotiated with a GPS company and he was granted that access.
 The company was known as Navteq.